sorokine/phases/README.md

 implementation options

  * preprocessor
-     * the scripts can be run outside of phazes environmrnt without modification
+     * the scripts can be run outside of phases environment without modification
  * script

 inside the script commands should be called as